tskit-dev/tutorials/what_is.md

 the first tree.
 The second tree shows the relationships between positions 715 and 932, and the third from position 932 until the end.

-These trees describe the full ancestry, or *genetic genealogy* of our 10 genomes.
+Multiple trees, rather than just one, are needed because genetic recombination causes different regions of the chromosome to have different histories.
+Together, the sequence of trees describe the full ancestry, or *genetic genealogy* of our 10 genomes.

 (sec_what_is_dna_data)=